English Curriculum Intent

-- For handwriting we use a programme called Penpals which ensures a coherent whole-school approach to improving handwriting standards.
+- For handwriting we use the Penpals programme which ensures a coherent whole-school approach to achieving a neat, fluent style.
 Handwriting lessons are taught three times a week in each class.
-The correct letter formation is introduced in phonics lessons right from the beginning in Nursery.
+The correct letter formation is introduced in phonics lessons right from the beginning.
 Joining letters is introduced to children in Year Two when they are seen to be consistently writing using the correct letter size and formation, with clear ascenders and descenders.
 If children are struggling, handwriting interventions are put in place.

 - Feedback is given through marking.
 Teachers are expected to mark their books regularly and to leave a blue or black comment which shows the successful aspects of the writing, whilst a green pen is something the children must respond to.
 This could be a spelling, letter formation or a question.

 - We promote the status of written work by providing opportunities for children’s writing to be published and read by real audiences.
 For example, Year Two visit Reception to read and share their writing.

 - Children who are working at a greater depth in Y2 are taught once a week in an intervention.
 In this time, they can focus on applying some of the greater depth writing skills to their work.